 Canoe & Kayak Storage

+Watercraft Storage SpacesExplore Madison's beautiful lakes, rivers, and creeks by paddle and store your canoe, kayak or paddleboard on the shores of your favorite park.
 All storage racks are outdoors and uncovered.
 The annual storage period begins each year on April 1 and ends on March 31 of the following year.

-Watercraft storage rack rules:
+Watercraft storage rules include:

-- Watercraft must not exceed 80 pounds, 18 feet in length, 42 inches in width or 24 inches in height.
+- Watercraft must not exceed 100 pounds, 18' length, 42" width or 24" height.

 - Parks Staff reserves the right to cut any lock and remove any watercraft, under any condition it deems necessary for the function of the boat storage program.